antebrl/travel-link/docs/2-UserResearch.md

 1. What modes of transportation do you use during your trips?
 2. How many pictures/videos etc. do you share per trip?
 3. What kind of vacation do you most frequently take?
-4. Have you been outside of europ already?
+4. Have you been outside of europe already?
-5. Rank the follwing aspects: persons, activitys, hotel/resting place
+5. Rank the importance of follwing aspects: persons, activitys, hotel/resting place
 6. ranking of features:
   - Monitary Management
   - Travel souveniers (picutres/videos)